Wilson Phillips: 1989–1991: Formation and Wilson Phillips

-The Wilson sisters and Phillips grew up together in the Los Angeles area in the 1970s and 80s.
+The Wilson sisters and Phillips grew up together in the Los Angeles area in the 1970s and 1980s.
 The three shared a love of music, and developed their singing and vocal harmonies.
 In 1989, the trio landed a deal with SBK Records.

 All three are the offspring of prominent musicians; Chynna is the daughter of John and Michelle Phillips of the Mamas & the Papas, and Carnie and Wendy are the daughters of Brian Wilson of the Beach Boys and Marilyn Rovell of the Honeys.
 Wilson Phillips released their debut album, Wilson Phillips, in 1990.
 Their debut single, "Hold On," hit number one on the U.S. Billboard Hot 100 chart on June 9, 1990.
 The single was also number one on the US Billboard Adult Contemporary and became a hit in several other countries; peaking at number two in Australia, number six in the UK, number seven in Ireland, number 10 in Sweden, and number 15 in the Netherlands, Germany, and Switzerland.
 The single also won Wilson Phillips the Billboard Music Award for Hot 100 Single of the Year for 1990.
+In addition, "Hold On" won the trio the Grand Prix at the Tokyo Music Festival.
 The second single, "Release Me," spent two weeks at number one.
 Their third single, "Impulsive," became another top ten hit, peaking at number four on the Hot 100, while fourth single "You're in Love" hit number one in the US for one week.
 The fifth single, "The Dream Is Still Alive", peaked at number twelve on the Hot 100.

-In 1991, the group contributed a version of the song "Daniel" to the tribute album Two Rooms: Celebrating the Songs of Elton John & Bernie Taupin.
+In 1991, the group recorded their version of the song "Daniel" for the tribute album Two Rooms: Celebrating the Songs of Elton John & Bernie Taupin.
 While not released as a single, it peaked at number seven on the US Adult Contemporary chart due to strong airplay.
-Their single "You're in Love" was released that same year, which scored as a number one (and to date, their last top ten) pop single.
-In 1992, Wilson Phillips also made history as Billboard declared their debut album, at that time, the best-selling album of all time by an all female act; the album peaked at number two on the Billboard 200 album chart, while it had sales of 5 million copies in the US, with a total of 8 million copies sold worldwide.
-That achievement, however, was later surpassed with the 1996 album Spice by the Spice Girls.
+Their single "You're in Love" was released that same year, which scored the group their third number one (and to date, their last top ten) pop single.
+In 1992, Wilson Phillips also made history as Billboard declared their debut album, at that time, the best-selling album of all time by an all female act.
+The album peaked at number two on the Billboard 200 album chart, with sales of 5 million copies in the US, and a total of 8 million copies sold worldwide.